Skip to Content

 • Bay Leaves: Subtly flavor the baghar with a clove-like flavor.

-• Spices: Combine Kashmiri chili powder, turmeric, coriander powder, salt, and homemade garam masala.
+• Spices: Combine Kashmiri chili powder (or red chili powder if you want it to be more spicy), turmeric powder, coriander powder, salt, and garam masala.

 • Cilantro: Cilantro brightens and flavors the dish as a garnish.